DBraun/AbletonParsing/README.md

 # AbletonParsing
-Parse an Ableton ASD clip file in Python.
+Parse an Ableton ASD clip file and its warp markers in Python.
+This module has been tested with `.asd` files saved with Ableton 9 and Ableton 10.

 ## Install